GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 Step 3: Personnel Management

-- Add personnel details
+- Add personnel information

-- Upload personnel work identification
+- Upload personnel work ID

 - Upload personnel passport photograph